 The following links may be of particular interest to those of us in SPHHP and in the public health field in general:

 A related issue for those of us working in public health in a global setting is the discussion around “decolonizing global heath.”
 Systemic racism has played out historically in the development of departments and schools working in global health (formerly referred to as “tropical health,” reflecting colonial framing of the research), and continues to influence agenda setting, funding, and authorship, placing scholars in the global south at a disadvantage in studying issues in their own settings.
-In fact, Dr. Seye Abimbola, Editor in Chief of BMJ Global Health and incoming Prince Claus Chair in Development and Equity at Utrecth University, has and stated in reference to the Black Lives Matter movement, “We must use this as a moment of reflection to first acknowledge, and then work to reject the present fault lines in global health so that we can begin to mould a more equitable system.”
-There is a growing movement to decolonize global health and you can watch conference proceedings watch the conference proceedings or follow these folks on twitter to learn more about decolonizing global health: @dukedecolonize @decolonizeGH @EdinburghDecol1 @udnore @seyeabimbola @laura_mkumba @paimadhu @YapBoum2 (there are many more – this is just a sample!).
+In fact, Dr. Seye Abimbola, editor-in-chief of BMJ Global Health and incoming Prince Claus Chair in Development and Equity at Utrecht University, has and stated in reference to the Black Lives Matter movement, “We must use this as a moment of reflection to first acknowledge, and then work to reject the present fault lines in global health so that we can begin to mould a more equitable system.”
+There is a growing movement to decolonize global health, and you can watch conference proceedings watch the conference proceedings, or follow these folks on twitter to learn more about decolonizing global health: @dukedecolonize @decolonizeGH @EdinburghDecol1 @udnore @seyeabimbola @laura_mkumba @paimadhu @YapBoum2 (there are many more–this is just a sample!).
 Select additional links on this topic are listed below:

 If you’re a parent who wants to diversify their kids’ reading shelf, here are some recommendations of books that center Black characters and the Black Experience from Book Reviewer Kristin Wald (@kdwald; H/T Laura Seay @texasinafrica).
 Another list of diverse books for children can be found diverse books for children.